 Alarm clock coffee maker

-A better (although more expensive) solution, is a coffee maker with a timer and a built in grinder which automatically fills the filter basket.
-This gets around the whole grinding the night before problem in the first place.
+A better (although more expensive) solution, is a coffee maker with a timer and a built-in grinder that automatically fills the filter basket.
+This gets around the whole grinding the night before the problem in the first place.
 The whole beans sit in the hopper on top of the machine.
 This is closed off so the beans stay fresh.
 You can set a timer at which time the machine grinds the beans and brews the coffee so it’s ready a few minutes later.

 Quiet electric grinder